-I don't understand the statement given on Jane Eyre :(Watch
+I don't understand the statement given on Jane Eyre :(Watch this thread

 To what extent do you agree with this statement?

 I don't understand what the statement is saying, if anyone could break it down to me it would be amazing.
 Thank you!

 I THINK an example of the point Homans is trying to get across here is that throughout the novel, gothic themes such as the supernatural are prevalent (e.g. red room, presence of an unknown in Thornfield).
 This could seem to foreshadow something like a ghost appearing, yet she then 'undercuts' this by introducing Bertha and providing an explanation of what is going on.
 Not 100% sure on this but I hope it's helpful